Can't find an answer below? Send us an email and we'll get back to you.

 Open the Advisors panel and click the + button to create a new advisor.
 Give it a name, define its evaluation focus, and describe what excellent writing looks like from its perspective.
 You can model it on the included Starter Pack advisors or build from scratch.

 Yes.
 Eddie automatically stores your Advisor library in iCloud Drive so it stays in sync across all your Macs.
-No setup is required — if you are signed into iCloud and iCloud Drive is enabled, Eddie uses it by default.
+No setup is required.
+If you are signed into iCloud and iCloud Drive is enabled, Eddie uses it by default.

 The first time you run an iCloud-enabled version of Eddie, your existing Advisors are copied to iCloud automatically.
 After that, any Advisor you create, edit, or delete on one Mac will appear on your other Macs the next time you open the app.

-If iCloud is not available — because you are not signed in, or because you have turned off Eddie under System Settings → Apple ID → iCloud → iCloud Drive → Apps syncing to iCloud Drive — Eddie falls back to local storage and your library continues to work normally.
+If iCloud is not available (because you are not signed in, or because you have turned off Eddie under System Settings → Apple ID → iCloud → iCloud Drive → Apps syncing to iCloud Drive), Eddie falls back to local storage and your library continues to work normally.

 Community Advisors is a free sharing platform built into AI Eddie.
 Browse advisors created and rated by other Eddie users, import the ones that fit your work, and share your own.
 A free eddie.media account is required to access Community Advisors.